These are the most AWFUL 5th Wheel Brands on the Market Today!

 Crossroads Zinger 5th Wheel is an Awful Brand

-This is a bit unfair to Keystone and the Crossroads brand though.
+This is a bit unfair to Keystone and the Crossroads brand.
 Because after Keystone purchased Crossroads RV they offered design assistance, marketing teams, research data, and big bank accounts.
-Making Crossroads RV just as innovative and modern as any other RV manufacturer in the entry to mid-level market.
+Making Crossroads RV just as innovative and modern as any other RV manufacturer in the entry to mid-level market today.

 Most buyers don’t look any farther than the top name brands on the market, but all RV/Campers are made on an assembly line using roughly the same material.